Dubious Claims Made for NutriPax

 The Bottom Line

 Cranial electrotherapy stimulation may help relieve certain stress-related symptoms but has not been studied sufficiently to determine whether its use is practical and cost-effective.
 NutriPax combined its use with dubious dietary supplements selected with the help of a dubious questionnaire.
-The FDA is made an effort to curb excessive claims for the device, but, as far as I know, the associated nutrition quackery was not addressed by a regulatory agency.
+The FDA has made some effort to curb excessive claims for CES devices, but, as far as I know, the associated nutrition quackery was not addressed by a regulatory agency.
 I don't know whether the NutriPax program is still used, but I recommend avoiding any practitioner who uses a questionnaire or any device as a basis for recommending dietary supplements.

 - NutriPax.
 BioEnergetic Nutrition Web site, accessed June 6, 2004.